CoinCulture/evm-tools/analysis/guide.md

 21     JUMPI
 ```

-Here, we load some value (the counter) from the call-data and loop that many times by storing the counter in memory and
+Here, we load some value (the counter) from the call-data and loop that many times
-decrementing on each pass through the loop.
+by storing the counter in memory (at position 0x0) and decrementing on each pass through the loop.
 The loop essentially starts at the `JUMPDEST`.
 The final opcode, `JUMPI`, takes a value and a location,
 and if the value is non-zero, jumps to the location in the program.
 If the location is not a `JUMPDEST`,
 the execution throws an exception.
 In this case, the `JUMPDEST` is at position `0x06`,